mendel5/sdr/README.md

 Software defined radio

 ## To-Do
 Create theoretical guides for the following standards/ use cases.
+Not intended for practical application.

 ### UKW
 - Radio